8th Panzer Division: Organization

 In 1938, the 3rd Light Division was formed, consisting of the 67th Panzer Battalion, and the 8th and 9th Mechanized Cavalry Regiments as well as the 8th Reconnaissance Regiment.

 The 3rd Light Division was sent to participate in the 1939 Invasion of Poland, after which it was converted to the 8th Panzer Division in the winter of 1939.

 As part of the reorganization its reconnaissance regiment of two battalions was split, one going to the 10th Panzer Division and the other staying with the 8th Panzer Division.
 The two battalions comprising the 10th Panzer Regiment from East Prussian were added, as was the 8th Rifle Brigade, which now controlled the 8th Rifle Regiment of three battalions and the 8th Motorcycle Battalion.

 The panzer battalions were equipped primarily with Czech tanks and Mk II light tanks, leaving the 8th Panzer Division with a total of 212 tanks (58 Mk II, 118 38t, 23 Mk IV, & 15 command tanks) in its organization for the attack into France.

-The division also contained an anti-tank battalion of initially only two companies, equipped with the ubiquitous, but seriously under powered 37 mm PAK 35/36, a pioneer battalion, signals and support units.
+The division also contained an anti-tank battalion of initially only two companies, equipped with the ubiquitous, but seriously underpowered 37 mm PAK 35/36, a pioneer battalion, signals and support units.

-The divisional artillery was supplied by two battalions of 105mm Howitzers.
+The divisional artillery was supplied by two battalions of 105 mm howitzers.

 By February 1941 the division was organised as follows: